 Music: Students attend Music once a week.
 This course is designed to instill each student with love and appreciation for music as a God-given form of expression.
 Previously learned concepts and skills are reviewed and built upon.
 The student’s add to their knowledge of music reading, writing and performing (singing and playing instruments).
 Listening exercises and activity songs are vital part of the course.
 All second graders participate in at least two memorized performances in front of an audience each school year.
 Recorder is introduced to supplement learning pitch.

 Physical Education: Follow through with already acquired fitness building will be stressed by selection of activities with an increase in understanding of importance for the student.
 Motor skills and manipulative abilities combined with competitive situations will be added for the student.
 Understanding God’s desire for the student s physical well-being is the Biblical perspective.
-Students participate in Physical Education twice a week.
+Students participate in Physical Education two days a week.

 Library: This program is weekly and designed to promote a love and appreciation for reading and to introduce the student to various authors and their works.
 Students will learn to appreciate the resources in a library and their responsibility for caring for it.
 The focus of the library is knowledge, teaching and learning.